 For example, if the drone tends to go to the left, what you will do is use the third trim button and click to the right.
 It will be necessary to do this several times.
 The drone will gradually stop going so far to the left and will start to fly stable.

 Bad propellers, poor bearing, vibrating motors, and more can cause drifting problems.
 Some of these are:

-If you have a model that’s been behaving perfectly and then it starts to tilt to one side and all of the other things appear fine, you should check whether or not the bearings are okay.
+If you have a drone that’s been behaving perfectly and then it starts tilting to one side and all of the other things appear fine, you should check whether or not the bearings are okay.
 In addition to increased noise, some poor bearings can cause vibrations which are enough to tilt the drone.

 In addition, make sure that all of the balancings with the tilt are okay as well.

 Another thing to check of course is to make sure the internal components, especially the heavier parts such as the batteries are balanced.
 If the drone is heavier on one side, the drone may tilt to one side.

 Ensure the center of gravity is in the middle of the frame.
 Mounting the battery too far forwards, backwards, or to either side will also cause a problem and potentially introduce drift too.

 All drones, especially the light ones, will tend to be pushed around by the breeze and the wind a little bit.
 And unless you’re using something like a GPS supported mode, then unfortunately they won’t sit in the air still.
 They will gently drift around.